Study smarter with Fiveable

 When novelty wears off and daily realities set in, the emotional curve drops sharply.
 This phase involves cognitive overload as the brain struggles to process unfamiliar social cues, norms, and routines without its usual shortcuts.

-Compare: Honeymoon Stage vs. Culture Shock Stage—both involve heightened emotional responses, but the valence flips from positive to negative.
-If an exam asks about when intervention is most critical, culture shock is your answer—this is where assignments fail and early returns happen.
+Compare: Honeymoon Stage vs. Culture Shock Stage: both involve heightened emotional responses, but the valence flips from positive to negative.
+If an exam asks about when intervention is most critical, culture shock is your answer.
+This is where assignments fail and early returns happen.

 The upward climb requires active effort and the development of new cognitive and behavioral skills.
-Adaptation involves building new mental schemas that can process cultural information more efficiently.
+Adaptation involves building new mental schemas that process cultural information more efficiently.

 | Concept | Best Examples |